 On 6 October 2023, the Law Decree No. 133, which introduced significant changes related to the reception of unaccompanied foreign minors and age assessment, came into effect.

-The Decree also extended the possible stay in first reception centres from 30 to 45 days and establishing minors are to be destined to SAI centres after an initial stay in “first phase” accommodation centres, thus making the SAI a second level reception system.[34]
+The Decree extended the possible stay in first reception centres from 30 to 45 days and established that minors are to be moved to a SAI centre after an initial stay in “first phase” accommodation centres, thus making the SAI a second level reception system.[34]

 Due to the reform, the reception system for unaccompanied foreign minors now includes two levels of reception.